 to avoid becoming pregnant while receiving ABRAXANE.

-Administration of paclitaxel formulated as albumin-bound particles to rats
+Administration of paclitaxel protein-bound particles to rats during pregnancy,

-mortality, increased resorptions (up to 5-fold), reduced numbers of litters
+resorptions (up to 5-fold), reduced numbers of litters and live fetuses,

-and live fetuses, reduction in fetal body weight and increase in fetal
+reduction in fetal body weight and increase in fetal anomalies.
+Fetal

-anomalies.
-Fetal anomalies included soft tissue and skeletal malformations,
+anomalies included soft tissue and skeletal malformations, such as eye

-such as eye bulge, folded retina, microphthalmia, and dilation of brain
+bulge, folded retina, microphthalmia, and dilation of brain ventricles.

-ventricles.
-A lower incidence of soft tissue and skeletal malformations
+A lower incidence of soft tissue and skeletal malformations were also

 recommended human dose on a mg/m2 basis).